DoctorDiffusion/ComfyUI-Doctor-Tools/README.md

 ### Prompt Journal

-Take a list of text and output a single row as a string of text.
+Take a list of text and output a single row as a string of text from the top outout string and/or the full text from the second string output.
 Use with a primitive to randomize or have further control.

 ![Screenshot 2024-11-23 150431](https://github.com/user-attachments/assets/b5e8eaab-5d51-4e91-b17f-07c1cb422d52)